-NOTE—The TWT responding STA can deliver the buffered BUs in an A-MPDU under a block ack agreement if the TWT is an announced TWT and the PS mode of the STA allows it, or if the TWT is an unannounced TWT.
+NOTE—The TWT responding STA can deliver the buffered BUs in an A-MPDU under a block ack agreement if the TWT is an announced TWT and the TWT requesting STA is awake for that TWT SP(#4840), or if the TWT is an unannounced TWT.
+The TWT responding STA can exceed the duration of the TWT SP if the TWT requesting STA is in Active mode. (#4840, 4851)

 TGax Editor: Change the paragraph below of this subclause as follows (#CID 4841, 4842, 5658, 5660, 9743, 9934, 5659, 7625, 7625):

-A TWT requesting STA in PS mode that is awake for a TWT SP may transition to the doze state after AdjustedMinimumTWTWakeDuration time has elapsed from the TWT SP start time as identified by the TWT requesting STA if there is no frame exchange with the STA during the AdjustedMinimumTWTWakeDuration or after an early TWT SP termination event if there is at least one frame exchange with the STA during AdjustedMinimumTWTWakeDuration.
+A TWT requesting STA in PS mode that is awake for a TWT SP may transition to the doze state after AdjustedMinimumTWTWakeDuration time has elapsed from the TWT SP start time as identified by the TWT requesting STA, or after an early TWT SP termination event a) if there is no frame exchange with the STA from the TWT SP start time, or after an early TWT SP termination event b) or c) if there is at least one frame exchange with the STA during AdjustedMinimumTWTWakeDuration, whichever occurs first (#9743, 9934, 5659, 7625, 7626).
 The TWT requesting STA may classify any of the following events as an early TWT SP termination event:

-The reception of a Trigger frame with the Cascade Indication field equal to 0 that is not intended to the STA and does not allocate any random RU during an unannounced TWT
+The reception of a Trigger frame sent by the TWT responding STA with the Cascade Indication field equal to 0 that is not intended to the STA(#5658, 4841)

-The transmission of an acknowledgement in response to a soliciting frame sent by the TWT responding STA that had either the EOSP subfield equal to 1 or the More Data field equal to 0 when the frame does not contain an EOSP subfield
+The transmission of an acknowledgement in response to a frame, which solicits an immediate response,(#4842, 5660) sent by the TWT responding STA that had either the EOSP subfield equal to 1 or the More Data field equal to 0 when the frame does not contain an EOSP subfield

-The reception of a frame sent by the TWT responding STA that had either the EOSP subfield equal to 1 or the More Data field equal to 0 when the frame does not contain an EOSP subfield
+The reception of a frame, which does not solicit an immediate response,(#4842, 5660) sent by the TWT responding STA that had either the EOSP subfield equal to 1 or the More Data field equal to 0 when the frame does not contain an EOSP subfield.

 The classification of a More Data field equal to 0 in an Ack, BlockAck and Multi-STA BlockAck frame as an early termination event can occur only when both STAs have indicated support of transmitting or receiving the frame with a nonzero More Data subfield, which is indicated in the More Data Ack subfield of the QoS Info field of frames they transmit (see 11.2.2 (Power management in a non-DMG infrastructure network)).